Robinson José Canó Mercedes

 - Bats Left, Throws Right

-A free agent after the 2013 season, he was lured away from the Yankees by one of the largest contracts in major league history, a ten-year deal worth a whopping $240 million with the Seattle Mariners, as the west coast team was determined to make a big splash by signing one of the most sought-after free agents of the off-season.
+It was not to be.
+Free agency beckoned, and Canó was lured away by one of the largest contracts in major league history.
+A ten-year deal worth a whopping $240 million showed the Seattle Mariners' determination to bring predictable offensive production and star power to the Northwest.
 Mariners GM Jack Zduriencik was widely criticized for offering such a large and long contract to a player who had already turned 30.
-For example, former pitcher turned ESPN analyst Curt Schilling commented: "This is not going to be the first 10-year contract that works.
-Robinson Cano is going to be a good player.
+Former pitcher turned ESPN analyst Curt Schilling warned: "This is not going to be the first 10-year contract that works.
+Robinson Canó is going to be a good player.
 I think the next four, five years, he's going to be a very good player.
 But this will not work.
 It never fails.
 It's impossible to stay healthy in this sport.
 And as you're seeing the sport cleaning up, it's going to even be harder for the players to stay healthy."

 - 2-time AL Gold Glove Winner (2010 & 2012)

 - 5-time AL Silver Slugger Award Winner (2006 & 2010-2013)